Published Feb. 16, 2020 ; Updated Jul. 16, 2022

 What is each candidate’s educational background and work experience?
 Are they sufficient to enable them to successfully fulfill this role?

 5. Public image

-What do their websites, social media, and paid campaign advertising say about them?
-What is their campaign slogan?
-What pictures and images have they chosen?
-Whose endorsements have they sought and publicized?
-What impressions can you draw from the amounts, sources and uses of their campaign funds?
+What do each candidate’s website, social media, and campaign ads say about them?
+What messages do the campaign slogan, pictures, and images they have chosen convey?
+Whose endorsements have they accepted and publicized?
+What conclusions can be drawn from the amounts, sources, and uses of their campaign funds?

 6. The big picture

-In addition to evaluating each candidate individually, consider the governing body as a whole.
+In addition to evaluating each candidate individually, I also consider the governing body as a whole.
+How important is institutional knowledge?
+Is all “new blood” what’s needed, or is a mix of old and new better?
 What are the strengths and weaknesses of the members who are not up for election this year?
 What skills are missing that new members could add, and which candidate(s) could bring those skills?
-How important is continuity of knowledge?
-Is all “new blood” what’s needed, or is a mix of old and new better?

 Only you know what’s important to you.
 Carefully consider all your options.
 Then get out and vote!